WaterFutures/EPyT-Flow/docs/tut.intro.rst

 There are two types of dynamics that are relevant in a WDN: 1) hydraulics and 2) quality.

-Hydraulics refer to quantities such as flow rates, pressures, etc., while quality refers to chemical concentrations.
+Hydraulics refers to quantities such as flow rates, pressures, etc., while quality refers to chemical concentrations.
 Hydraulics depend not only on the topology of the WDN but also on demands (i.e. water consumption) as well as pump and valve operations.
 Building on the hydraulics, quality dynamics depend not only on the hydraulics (in particular flow rates)  but also on